yuggupta06/BigBearFarmCloneWebsite/README.md

 Order Management (optional): Integration with backend services for managing orders and inventory.

 Technologies Used
-Frontend: HTML, CSS, JavaScript (or React/Vue/Angular)
+Frontend: HTML, CSS, JavaScript

-Backend (optional): Node.js, Express, or any preferred backend for handling products and orders.
+Backend : Node.js, Express or any preferred backend for handling products and orders.

 Database (optional): MongoDB for storing product and order data.